Electrostatic Screening in Nanotubes: A Tubular Response Function Framework: Screened potential for model nanotubes

 In this way, we describe a tube that screens Coulomb interactions exactly like its parent 2D material, save for the geometry.
 For a 2D electron gas, the charge density is $n^{\tdeg} = k_F^2 / (2\pi)$, and the static density response function reads \cite{andoElectronicPropertiesTwodimensional1982}

-For graphene, the charge density is $n^{\rm graph} = 2k_F^2$ and the static density response function reads \cite{hwangDielectricFunctionScreening2007}
+For graphene, the charge density is $n^{\rm graph} = k_F^2 / \pi$ and the static density response function reads \cite{hwangDielectricFunctionScreening2007}

 Fig.~\ref{fig3}a shows the resulting tubular response functions at the same electron density $n$ as the quasi-1D models.
 Both tubular response functions converge to 1 in the long-wavelength limit $q \to 0$, but at intermediate values of $q$ they are significantly smaller than their 1D counterparts.
-Thus, the resulting screening remains formally exponential for $\abs{z} \to \infty$.
-However, particularly visible on scales of $ \abs{z} \sim 2-\SI{10}{\nm}$, the 2D models screen significantly less than the quasi-1D models (Fig.~\ref{fig3}b,c).
-We conclude that the predicted qualitative difference in screening between the 1D tube and 2D slit settings is not only a question of geometry: the quantum confinement of electrons along the tube circumference -- without which the mapping in Eq.~\eqref{eq:conversion2D1D} would be exact -- is instrumental in the nearly perfect metallic behavior of the 1D systems.
+Thus, the 2D models screen less effectively than the quasi-1D models (Fig.~\ref{fig3}b,c).
+We conclude that the predicted qualitative difference in screening between the 1D tube and 2D slit settings is not only a question of geometry: the quantum confinement of electrons along the tube circumference -- without which the mapping in Eq.~\eqref{eq:conversion2D1D} would be exact -- is instrumental in the nearly perfect metallic behaviour of armchair CNTs.